vicramon/ember-tutorial/app/views/chapters/modeling-leads.md

   notes: DS.attr('string')
 ```

-Ember will automatically read in `first_name` to `firstName`, and etc. across the rest of our attributes.
+Ember will automatically read in your serializer's `first_name` to `firstName`, and etc. across the rest of our attributes.
 We're only using the `string` data type here.
 The other ones available to you are `number`, `boolean`, and `date`.

 ## An Aside about DS.Model